gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

 ## starting the service in you laptop

 The program is in a docker.
 You can directly pull the docker from the docker hub using the following commend, and run the service in your laptop.
-But the docker itself is 17.7GB large.
+But the docker itself is 10.87 GB large.
 Make sure your laptop has storage big enough.

 ```bash
 docker pull gaoyuanliang/jessica_text_to_knowledge_graph:1.0.3